HYDERABAD TOURISM GUIDE

 The Cathedral of Saint Joseph is located in the Gun foundry area and is perhaps the most beautiful in the twin cities.

 St. Mary’s Church

-St Mary’s Church is a famous church located in S. D. road, Secunderabad.
+St Mary’s Church is a famous church located in S. D. Road, Secunderabad.
 Mother Mary is worshipped here.

 Birla Mandir is a beautiful modern temple overlooking the south end of Hussain Sagar, in Hyderabad.
-It provides an excellent view over the city from the summit.
+It provides an excellent view of the city from the summit.
 This magnificent structure built entirely out of marble from Rajasthan, stands atop the ‘Kala Pahad’, the twin hillock of ‘Naubat Pahad’.
 Built by Birla foundation over a span of ten years, the main temple is dedicated to Lord Venkateshwara or Venkateswara.

 Located in the heart of Hyderabad city, on the panoramic hillock of Naubat Pahad, the Birla Planetarium is a tribute to the advances made in science and technology since the dawn of civilization.
 Late Mr. N.T.
-Rama Rao opened this beautiful dome shaped architecture, on 8th September 1985.
+Rama Rao opened this beautiful dome-shaped architecture, on 8th September 1985.

 Falaknuma Palace (Star of Heaven)

 The palace is one of the most magnificent of its kind in the country.
 Built by Nawab Vikar-ul-Umra Bahadur, it is located atop a 650m high hill, about 5-km from Charminar.

 Hi Tech City